akb825/DeepSea/README.md

 * [Render](modules/Render/README.md): Interface to the rendering engine.
 This provides the interface that will be implemented for various system graphics APIs.
 * [RenderMock](modules/Render/RenderMock/README.md): Mock implementation of the Render library, used for unit tests.
 * [RenderOpenGL](modules/Render/RenderOpenGL/README.md): OpenGL implementation of the Render library.
 This supports both desktop OpenGL and OpenGL ES.
+* [RenderVulkan](modules/Render/RenderVulkan/README.md): Vulkan implementation of the Render library.
+* [RenderBootstrap](modules/Render/RenderVulkan/README.md): Library that aids in creating one of the various renderers based on what is supported.
 * [Text](modules/Text/README.md): Draws Unicode text.
 * [VectorDraw](modules/VectorDraw/README.md): Draws vector graphics.
 * [Application](modules/Application/README.md): Application library, providing functionality such as input and window events.
-* [ApplicationSDL](modules/Application/ApplicationSDL/README.md): SDL implementation of the Application library..
+* [ApplicationSDL](modules/Application/ApplicationSDL/README.md): SDL implementation of the Application library.

 The directory structure of the include files is: